 3.5 Data Analysis

-Qualitative data collection technique used for the study.
-A checklist used to collect data from the Opinion section of five newspapers.
+The study employed a qualitative data collection technique with a checklist used to collect data from the Opinion section of five newspapers.
 Checklist was developed in the eight broad issues and data (text mining) were arranged into these issues for further analysis.
 Before data compilation, checklists thoroughly checked and edited after that data was interpreted by following the content analysis.
 During content analysis and interpretation to some extent it was tried to conceptualize some theories related to media, press and socio-cultural aspects.

 3.5.1 Media theories and theories of the press

 Initially this study was motivated by Media Richness Theory (MRT).
 This theory was introduced by Richard L. Daft and Robert H. Lengel in 1986.
-MRT is mainly used to rank and evaluate the richness of different communication medias .
-But in this study rather going to rank or evaluate different medias, here comparative perspectives of different newspapers of different countries were addressed.
-Since the basic idea behing MRT is that media can be better or worse in transmitting social cues, in resolving ambiguity, or in providing immediate feedback (Hoof and Boell, 2019), this study attempted to evaluate how different newspapers presenting experts` concerns in transmitting different aspects related to pandemic and how they are resolving ambiguity.
+MRT is mainly used to rank and evaluate the richness of different types of communication media.
+But in this study rather going to rank or evaluate different types of media, here comparative perspectives of different newspapers of different countries were addressed.
+Since the basic idea behind MRT is that media can be better or worse in transmitting social cues, in resolving ambiguity, or in providing immediate feedback (Hoof and Boell, 2019), this study attempted to evaluate how different newspapers presenting experts` concerns in transmitting different aspects related to pandemic and how they are resolving ambiguity.

-Different theories of the press argue that state systems, ownership, politics and economics also shape the concern of the medias (Ostini, 2002).
+Different theories of the press argue that state systems, ownership, politics and economics also shape the concern of the media (Ostini, 2002).
 Though this study was not oriented to the media theory based analysis of the newspapers` concerns, it tried to understand how these issues shaped the thoughts published in different newspapers.

 3.5.2 Hofstede's cultural dimensions theory

-Furthermore, during analysisng experts views published in selected newspapers of five selected countries, the relationship between the cultural differences of the countries and the effect on the broad eight issues are tried to explore.
+Furthermore, during this analysis of experts’ views published in selected newspapers of five selected countries, the relationship between the cultural differences of the countries and the effect on the broad eight issues are tried to explore.
 Hofstede model is used to explore the cultural differences of the selected countries.
-Hofstede's cultural dimensions theory is a framework for cross-cultural communication, developed by Geert Hofstede at the end of the 1970s (Hofstede 1984).
-The theory was one of the first quantifiable theories that could used to explain observed differences between cultures (Hofstede 1991).
-Hofstede model consists of six dimensions of cultures such as: Power Distance, Uncertainty Avoidance, Individualism vs. Collectivism, Masculinity vs. Femininity, Long vs. Short Term Orientation, and Indulgence vs. Restraint (Hofstede et al. 2010).
-Using Hfstede model similarities and dissimilarities among the highlights of different countries` newspapers were examined.
-Selected countries have different scores in these six dimensions of cultures and that scores added some explanations regarding the priority and focus of an issue in a country.
+Hofstede's cultural dimensions theory is a framework for cross-cultural communication, developed by Geert Hofstede at the end of the 1970s (Hofstede, 1984).
+The theory was one of the first quantifiable theories that could be used to explain observed differences between cultures (Hofstede, 1991).
+Hofstede model consists of six dimensions of cultures such as: power distance, uncertainty avoidance, individualism vs. collectivism, masculinity vs. femininity, long-term orientation vs. short-term orientation, and indulgence vs. restraint (Hofstede et al., 2010).
+Using Hofstede’s model, the similarities and dissimilarities among highlights of the different countries’ newspapers were examined.
+Selected countries have different scores in these six dimensions of cultures and those scores added some explanations regarding the priority and focus of an issue in a country.

 Results